-Cause of the 2011 Earthquake In Japan
+3. Cause of the 2011 Earthquake In Japan

-Effects of Earthquake
+5. Effects of Earthquake

-We can also know the intensity of earthquake from the death of 20,000 peoples in a country like Japan that is very forward in Technology and innovation.
+We can also know the intensity of earthquakes from the death of 20,000 people in a country like Japan that is very forward in Technology and innovation.

-Tsunami is also called Harbour Wave in the Japanese language.
+A tsunami is also called Harbour Wave in the Japanese language.

 Another main effect of this Tsunami was a Nuclear meltdown.

 c.
 Nuclear Meltdown in 2011 Earthquake in Japan